akka/akka/akka-docs/src/main/paradox/scala/common/binary-compatibility-rules.md

  * any versions of **may change** modules – read @ref:[Modules marked "May Change"](may-change.md) for details
  * a few notable exclusions explained below

-Specific examples (please read [24versioningChange](#24versioningchange) to understand the difference in "before 2.4 era" and "after 2.4 era"):
+Specific examples (please read [Change in versioning scheme](#24versioningchange) to understand the difference in "before 2.4 era" and "after 2.4 era"):

 ```
 # [epoch.major.minor] era